andredovale/figmagic/readme.md

 ---

-### Installation
+## Installation

 - Clone Figmagic
-- Step into the Figmagic directory, and run `yarn setup` or `npm setup` to add it globally to your system
+- Step into the Figmagic directory, and run `yarn setup` or `npm run setup` to add it globally to your system
 - Step into a project directory, and add or replace **FIGMA_URL** and **FIGMA_TOKEN** in .env with your own file ID and token key (for more on this, [go to Figma's developer docs](https://www.figma.com/developers/docs))
-- Run `figmagic` (default is token files), or `figmagic js` if you want to have regular old .JS files instead
+- Run `figmagic`
-- You should now have a `/figma` and `/tokens` folder in the root!
-The `/tokens` folder has the good stuff you want :)
+- You should now have a `/tokens` folder in the root!
+The `/tokens` folder has the good stuff you want

 ## Figma setup